 Through the use of these electronics today's transmissions have better shifting quality and shift timing.
-Although electronically controlled transmissions function in the same basic way as the hydraulic ones did back in the 60's the computer adds a new level of efficiency.
+Although electronically controlled units function in the same basic way as the straight up hydraulic ones did back in the 60's, the computer adds a new level of efficiency.

 At the heart of any electronic drive train control would be the transmission control module.